 NOTE: Yes, do cut just one continuous panel.
 With some of our other long scarf tutorials, we’ve put together two shorter panels with a nearly invisible back seam to create the super long length.
 But a horizontal seam, especially a French seam or similar, which is what would be required here in order to keep the scarf as just one layer, will distort the crinkling.
 No good.
 But remember, you can cut two from your original yardage.

 - We did test the crinkling process with both a hemmed edge and a raw edge.
 Our determination, and what most other experts suggest, is to make your cut and hem all sides prior to crinkling.
 The raw edge was distorted and had started to ravel quite bit after all the twisting and drying.

 - Our starting width was 25”.
 Remember, our test sample had three hemmed edges and one cut edge to test raw versus finished.

-- The Embrace Double Gauze has a beautiful weight to it, but that also means it’s a bit too thick for a traditional rolled hem.
+- Double gauze traditionally has a beautiful weight to it, but that also means it’s a bit too thick for a traditional rolled hem.
 We suggest a simple narrow hem.

 - To this, fold in the raw edge ¼”, then fold an additional ¼” and pin in place.

 - Our corners were a simple overlap, but you could also make a clean diagonal point corner, using our handy tutorial.

 - Stitch the hem in place around all four sides, staying close to the inner edge and pivoting at each corner.